Eschatologue/CM_wiki/docs/lore/antares/nation/myrkheim.md

 ### Seeking Elven Guidance

 *"We did not seek their wisdom.
 We sought survival.
-Do not mistake desperation for reverence."*
+Do not mistake desperation for reverence."*{ .emq }
 — Elder Harald Rhinedottir, on the alliance with the elves { .quote }